LetsStreamIt/documentation/docs/report/ddd/bounded-contexts.md

 ## Profile

-Profile context is responsible for managing the user profile information in the LetsStreamIt platform.
+Profile context is responsible for managing the user profile information in the _Let's Stream It_ platform.
 It manages the user's username, bio, and watched videos.

 ### Ubiquitous Language